LGaratti/Money_Count/README.md

 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-## Contributing

-Interested in contributing to Money Count?
-Great!
-Please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to proceed.

 ## Deployment

 Money Count is configured for deployment with Vercel.
 To deploy, push the repository to GitHub and connect it with Vercel for seamless CI/CD.